amosyuen/FFmpegVideoRecorder/README.md

 - Able to record multiple clips and combine them into one video
 - Camera preview image is scaled, cropped, and padded to exactly how it will be recorded
 - Can generate a thumbnail image for the video
-- Can set attributes such as:
+- Can set recording parameters such as:
+    - video codec
     - video width
     - video height
+    - video frame rate
+    - video bitrate
     - video scaling
+    - video image fit
+    - video cropping
     - video padding
-    - video bitrate
-    - video codec
-    - video frame rate
     - audio codec
     - audio bitrate
     - audio channel count
     - audio sampling rate
+- Can set interaction parameters such as:
     - min and max recording time
     - max file size
+    - tap to focus duration
+    - tap to focus size
+- Can set theme colors parameters

 ### Components

 All components are designed to be extensible and usable without all the other components.
+Some of the main components:

 ##### CameraController